a-bonus/a-bonus.github.io/m6-lecture.md

 - **Non-existent:** You might find spurious relationships

 **Key Principle:** Never run correlation or regression blindly. **Look at your data first.**

+### 1.6 Why This Matters: Real Research Examples

+**Research Example 1: The ACE Study (Adverse Childhood Experiences)**

+One of the most influential studies in psychology used correlation and regression to examine relationships between childhood trauma and adult health outcomes.
+Felitti et al. (1998) found strong correlations (r = .40 to .60) between number of adverse childhood experiences and risks for depression, substance abuse, and chronic disease in adulthood.
+Multiple regression revealed that ACEs uniquely predicted health outcomes even after controlling for demographic factors, fundamentally changing how we understand long-term effects of childhood trauma.

+**Research Example 2: Growth Mindset and Academic Achievement (Dweck, 2006)**

+Carol Dweck's research on growth mindset extensively uses correlation and regression.
+Studies show that students' beliefs about intelligence (fixed vs. growth mindset) correlate with academic performance (r = .25 to .35).
+Multiple regression analyses revealed that mindset predicts GPA above and beyond IQ and prior achievement, demonstrating that psychological factors uniquely contribute to success beyond raw ability.

+**Research Example 3: Social Support and Mental Health**

+Meta-analyses consistently show moderate-to-strong negative correlations (r = -.30 to -.50) between social support and depression/anxiety.
+Multiple regression studies reveal that different types of support (emotional, instrumental, informational) each uniquely predict well-being, helping researchers understand which interventions are most effective.

+**The Bottom Line**

+Most psychological phenomena involve continuous variables that relate to each other in complex ways.
+Correlation and regression are essential tools for:
+- Understanding risk factors and protective factors
+- Identifying which variables matter most (multiple regression)
+- Making predictions for clinical or educational applications
+- Building and testing psychological theories about how variables relate

+Learning these techniques makes you a better consumer of research and prepares you for real-world data analysis.

 ---